Welcome to today's edition of the Rush 24-7 podcast.

 I haven't a clue.

-What am I gonna do?
+What am I going to do?

-I don't know what I'm gonna do.
+I don't know what I'm going to do.

-And it took John Kasich, the only adult on the stage to slap Rumsfeld around and say, Pull yourself together, man.
+And it took John Kasich, the only adult on the stage, to slap Rumsfeld around and say, Pull yourself together, man.

 And that's all.

-John Kasich.
+John Kasich, John Kasich.

-So he's he's running for he's running for vice president.
+So he's running for vice president.

-Um because he he made a decision that to get out in front of his rivals, he had to sort of go uh go low and dirty with Trump.
+The question, I think it's actually a question now whether Rubio is the collapse of Rubio is astonishing to me because he made a decision that to get out in front of his rivals, he had to sort of go low and dirty with Trump.

 And everybody says that he only matched what Trump did.